HackYourFutureBelgium/Mentor-guide/roles/lead-teacher.md

 ## Teaching at HackYourFuture - Copenhagen

-At HackYourFuture - Copenhagen we give our teachers lots of freedom to teach the way they want to.
-The only thing you need to do is teach the learning goals for each week.
-That is because the homework is based on the learning goals and we don't want our students to struggle too much with doing homework.
+At HackYourFuture we give our teachers lots of freedom to teach the way they want to.
+The only thing you need to do is teach the **learning goals** for each week.
+That is because the homework is based on these learning goals and we don't want our students to struggle too much with doing homework.

 They way you teach the class is up to you.
-There is a [lesson plan](https://github.com/HackYourFuture-CPH/JavaScript/blob/master/javascript2/week2/lesson-plan.md) for each module, but its up to you if you want to use it.
+There is a [lesson plan](https://github.com/HackYourFuture-CPH/JavaScript/blob/master/javascript2/week2/lesson-plan.md) for each module, but it's up to you if you want to use it.

 ## Running the class

-The class can overall be run in two different ways:
+The class can be run in two different ways:

-1. Flipped classroom.
+1. **Flipped classroom**.
 Here the students watch the class teachings before class.
 That means that the class can be used for clearing up things, questions, exercises and homework.
 This approach is about maximizing active learning which has [been found to increase student learning](https://news.harvard.edu/gazette/story/2019/09/study-shows-that-students-learn-more-when-taking-part-in-classrooms-that-employ-active-learning-strategies/)
-2. Normal approach.
+2. **Normal approach**.
 The students come to class and are taught the topics of the week.
 When the teaching is over the students have time for exercises.

 It's up to you what approach you want to use.
-But we would like to encourage using flipped classroom.
-As students have said they prefer this way of learning.
+But we would like to encourage using flipped classroom, as most students report prefering this way of learning.

-The same goes for experiential learning \(hands-on work\) and peer-assisted learning \(students helping one another\).
+The same goes for **experiential learning** \(hands-on work\) and **peer-assisted learning** \(students helping one another\).
 This has also shown to work well for our students.
-In practice this means that we try to use as few powerpoint slides as possible \(ideally none\) and focus on Live coding examples, group exercises and anything else that keeps people's hands on their keyboards and makes them apply their skills and practice them.
+In practice this means that we try to use *as few powerpoint slides as possible* \(ideally none\) and focus on Live coding examples, group exercises and anything else that keeps people's hands on their keyboards and makes them apply their skills and practice them.

 ## Practicalities